 The Lambda serverless announcements stand out to me.
 While GCP Cloud Functions have just been launched and Azure Functions support just a handful of languages and service integrations, AWS already had rich Lambda service integration and just announced support for any language, including Rust and Ruby, and further service integration with Application Load Balancers.
 Those announcements reinforce an already strong serverless offering that include integration with API Gateway, Step Functions, CloudWatch events, S3, DynamoDB, and more.
 If serverless is what you want, there's no better cloud provider than AWS.

 Curtis Myzie, Principal Software Engineer

 Really exciting to see the new possibilities with Lambda.
 Moving forward it seems like this will provide another big boost to the rate of adoption of serverless architectures.
 With a growing serverless ecosystem I’ll be interested to see what other projects turn up in the coming year as a result.
-It definitely has helped us deliver Risk Manager quickly so we know it can be a boon for developers.
+It definitely has helped us deliver our SaaS product quickly so we know it can be a boon for developers.
 Curious to see if the other cloud platforms follow suit.
 It’s priceless that Amazon has had Go support for a while now in Lambda while Google… the creator of Go… still does not have a GA version of Go Cloud Functions.